Site Brief

 • Winch launch procedure: Check weak link.
 Check with wing man all clear above and behind then you command the winchman thus: “Denbigh winch, DDT, Duo Discus, two up, Take up slack” (there is no need to specify which cable as we are always obliged to use the north cable first).
 Think carefully about your proficiency and currency at winch launching.
 In particular consider the actions you will take in case of winch failure: Call “More Speed” or “SLOWER” or wave off.
 Lleweni is not as large as some generously proportioned sites, but there is a safe landing option from any height, or situation, of failed launch.
 Although we are operating only from the runway, an emergency can dictate that the grass is used.
 Please tread back down any ruts that you may create – to be fair to the farmer.

 • You will of course be flying with an up to date map and electronic aids showing controlled airspace.
-Be particularly aware of the way that NITON airway “encroaches” into the vale south of the site: Its western boundary is not parallel to the ridge!
+Be particularly aware of the way that PEPZE airway “encroaches” into the vale south of the site: Its western boundary is not parallel to the ridge!
 This is important when you are traversing up and down the wave, which typically is aligned with the valley.
 You will have made yourself aware of all relevant NOTAMS.

 • You must roll to the far end of the runway.
 This is obviously to permit all those behind you to have space to do the same.